Prague tourist information:

 Almost all places featured on PragueExperience.com are in the city centre.

 Fast Internet access is widely available in Prague.
-Internet enabled devices can easily pick up connections to the big networks like Vodafone, T-Mobile, France Telecom, Deutsche Telekom and O2.
+Internet enabled devices easily pick up connections to Vodafone, T-Mobile, France Telecom, Deutsche Telekom, O2 and other international and local networks.

 Most hotels, apartments and hostels in Prague offer free Wi-Fi or wired Internet access.

-And nearly all restaurants listed on Prague Experience offer free Wi-Fi, as do many pubs, bars & cafés, for example Jama Pub near Wenceslas Square and the Hangar Bar in the Old Town.
-There is also free Wi-Fi at Starbucks and Costa Coffee outlets around the city.
+Almost all restaurants listed on Prague Experience offer free Wi-Fi, plus many pubs, bars & cafés, for example Jama Pub near Wenceslas Square and Hangar Bar in the Old Town.
+There is also free Wi-Fi at Starbucks and Costa Coffee outlets.

-Most public telephones accept phone cards.
-Cards cost 200czk and 300czk, and are available to purchase from post offices and newsstands.
+Most public telephones accept phone cards, which cost 200czk, 300czk and 500czk and are available to purchase from post offices and newsstands.

 Directory enquiries: for Czech numbers 1180 -